jsingh41/outdoors/README.md

 - global.js
 - json.js
 - LICENSE.txt
+- ?
+Should all image folders go here?
+Idk

 You will run the expose.sh script from here.
 This will create a __site_ folder.
 If a folder already exists, it will be overwritten.
 The _site needs to be the folder that is synced with the git repo to build the website